plone/training/docs/effective-volto/addons/how-an-add-on-works.md

-Some add-ons might choose to allow the Volto project to selectively load some of their configuration, so they may offer additional optional configuration functions, which you can load by overloading the add-on name in the `addons` `package.json` key, like so:
+Some add-ons might choose to allow the Volto project to selectively load some of their configuration, so they may offer additional optional configuration functions, which you can load by overloading the add-on name in the `addons` key in `package.json`, like so:

 ```{code-block} json
 :emphasize-lines: 4